i18next/next-i18next/README.md

 ## How does it work?

-Your `next-i18next.config.js` file will provide configuration for `next-i18next`.
+Your `next-i18next.config.js` or `next-i18next.config.json` file will provide configuration for `next-i18next`.
 After configuration, `appWithTranslation` allows us to use the `t` (translate) function in our components via hooks.

 Then we add `serverSideTranslation` to [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) or [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) (depending on your case) in our page-level components.